SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

 If your child is going home with a friend, another family member or anyone different from their normal collection person please let their class teacher or the school office know.
 It can save a lot of difficulties as staff can only let children leave the school with named contacts.

 We ask that you always share information with us; please don’t ever feel that you are making a fuss or we don’t need to know.
 Even at the top end of the school, our children are only 11 years old, and we must work together and communicate effectively.
-This will be even more important as the dark nights draw in.

-I have outlined below other ways in which we ensure our children are safe in school…
+Below are other ways in which we ensure our children are safe in school…

 Security on the School Site

+Staff wear ID lanyards.
 Visitors and volunteers wear visitor stickers to show they have followed the security checks at reception.

 Special assemblies highlight important safety messages of ‘stranger danger’, emphasising the need for children to ‘speak out’ if they feel vulnerable in any way.